Personalized Federated Heat-Kernel Enhanced Multi-View Clustering via Advanced Tensor Decomposition Techniques: Mathematical Preliminaries

 where $U$ is the membership matrix of data sets $X$ in clusters $c$, $A$ is the cluster centers matrices of the $j$-th feature in clusters $c$, and $m$ is the fuzzifier to control the distribution of membership matrix $U$.
 Eq. \ref{eqn:standardFCM} is designed to address data with a single representation, which is not compatible to solve a problem with multiple representations.
 To tackle this, $s$ number of views is introduced, such as indicator $h= 1, \ldots, s$ enabled the representation of data X from $s$ views.
 In this way, the clustering problems based on multiple representation data $X^h$ can be solved by using the following equation:

 As displayed in Eq. \ref{eqn:MVC}, the memberships of the $h$-th view data in $c$ clusters $\mu_{ik}^h$ is computed locally.
 Usually, to get a global memberships of data view $s$, we have an additional step called as aggregation of collected memberships across data views $s$.
 There are multiple ways to aggregate the memberships of $s$ data views, i.e., using the averagation approach or taking a product of memberships of the $i$-th data point across all views $s$ in clusters $c$ and divide it with the number of data points.
-If we consider a weight factor $v_h$, we can multiply each weight factors with the memberships and divide it by the number of data views, etc. As we focused on a client' multi-view data, we simplify the computation for each view memberships by directly implementing the global memberships from an early iteration.
+If we consider a weight factor $v_h$, we can multiply each weight factors with the memberships and divide it by the number of data views, etc. As we focused on a client' multi-view data, we simplify the computation for each view memberships by directly implementing the global memberships $U^*$ from an early iteration.
 In this way, we can modify Eq. \ref{eqn:MVC} in the following way

-Our goal is to provide a comprehensive mathematical objective function to robustly handle multi-view data distributed on multiple clients using tensor algebra, with non-linearity compatibilities.
-Thus, we replace the distance between data points and cluster centers across data views in Euclidean space with a kernel Euclidean distance (KED).
-We define the mathematical expression of KED in the following way:
+The objective is to provide a comprehensive mathematical objective function that can effectively handle multi-view data distributed across multiple clients using tensor algebra, taking into account non-linearity compatibilities.
+Consequently, the distance between data points and cluster centers across data views in Euclidean space is replaced by a kernel Euclidean distance (KED).
+The following definition is proposed for the mathematical expression of KED:

 where $ \delta_{ij}^h$ is a heat kernel coefficient (HKC) to control the Euclidean distance between data points $x_{ij}^h$ and cluster centers $a_{kj}^h$ across data views in kernel space.
-In this way, we can modify Eq. \ref{eqn:MVCv2} in the following way
+By substituting the Euclidean distance in Eq. \ref{eqn:MVCv2} with the KED defined in Eq. \ref{eqn:KED}, we obtain the following objective function for alternative multi-view clustering (AMVC):

 subject to: